MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 - Verify that the user account performing the domain join operation (or the security group that owns the member of the domain join user) has been granted the **Access this computer from the network** right in the default domain controllers policy.
 - The default domain controllers policy is linked to the OU that hosts the DC computer account that's servicing the domain join operation.
-- The DC servicing the domain join operation successfully applies the policy, specifically the user rights settings defined in the default domain controllers policy.
+- The DC servicing the domain join operation applies the policy successfully, specifically the user rights settings defined in the default domain controllers policy.

 ### Error code 0x534